Active Crowds: General model structure

+as describe in Section \ref{s:nonact}.
 Models of this kind have been investigated previously, see for example \cite{Burger:2010gb, BHRW2016}.
 They tend to develop patterns such as jams or lanes, depending on the initial condition.
-This happens in particular for large speeds $v_0$.
+This happens in particular for large speeds $v_0$ (see Figures \ref{fig:model4p_60_60} and \ref{fig:model4p_70_40}).

-The case of large rotational diffusion $D_R \rightarrow \infty$ will formally lead to $f$ being constant with respect to $\theta$ at leading order.
+The case of large rotational diffusion $c\rightarrow \infty$ will formally lead to $f$ being constant with respect to $\theta$ at leading order.
 The corresponding equation at leading order can thus be obtained by averaging \eqref{eq:genform} in $\theta$.
-Since $f$ does not depend on $\theta$ the polarisation is zero, that is
+Since $f$ does not depend on $\theta$, the polarisation is zero, that is

 and the transport term drops out in all the models.
-Indeed the nonlinear diffusion terms in any case average to linear diffusion with respect to $x$.
+Indeed, the nonlinear diffusion terms in any case average to linear diffusion with respect to $\x$.
 Hence, the evolution of $f$ at leading order is governed by a linear diffusion equation.